xnnyygn/xraft/README.md

 If you are looking for Raft optimization `PreVote`, please check `develop` branch.

+## Consistency in xraft-kvstore

+To make the implmenetation simple, the `xraft-kvstore` just reads the value in the concurrent hash map, which actually could be a stale value.
+There is an optimiation in `develop` branch called `readindex` to offer consistent read.
+If you need consistent read or want to know how to implement it, please refer to `develop` branch.

 ## License

 This project is licensed under the MIT License.